Who We Are

 How do we store your data?

 The SEC stores your data in electronic form on its secure servers.
 Records of all personal information are stored in centralised databases (including computerised and manual files) in the SEC data centre.
-All storage facilities are located in Ireland.
+All storage facilities are located in the EU.
 SEC take appropriate security measures against unauthorised access to or alteration, disclosure, or destruction of the data and against their accidental loss or destruction.
 Data Processing and Data Sharing agreements entered into between SEC and the agencies/bodies with whom it exchanges data take account of the security measure requirements necessary to protect the data.

-The SEC will keep the data provided on a secure database for the purpose of ongoing administration, audit, and review.
-SEC will not keep personal data for any longer than is necessary and/or as required by law, whether under the Data Protection Legislation or otherwise.
 SEC may share the data submitted via the application process with authorised agents or third parties who act on behalf of SEC pursuant to a contractual relationship.
 SEC continues to be the Data Controller for this data and these authorised agents act as Data Processors on our behalf.
 Such agents or third parties are only permitted to use the personal data as instructed by SEC.
-They are also required to keep the data safe and secure.
+They are also required to keep the data safe and secure and to retain it for a minimum amount of time.

 Applicants and parties to applications may speak to employees of SEC (or agents acting on its behalf) by telephone.
 To ensure that SEC provides a quality service, the telephone conversations may be recorded.
 SEC will treat the recorded information as confidential and will only use it for staff training/quality control purposes, and for confirming details of the conversations with SEC.
+The Blueface portal stores 100 Hours or 3 months of audio recordings, whichever comes first, after which the oldest recordings are removed to make space for new recordings.
+Once recordings are removed from the portal either by deleting manually or being removed due to storage they are permanently deleted and there is no way to retrieve them from the server.

 If applicants and parties to applications requests that SEC communicate with him/her by email, the applicant is solely responsible for the security and integrity of their own email account.
 The transmission of information via the internet is not completely secure and consequently, while SEC will take all reasonable security measures, it cannot guarantee the privacy or confidentiality of information being passed via the Internet; any transmission is entirely at the applicant’s own risk.